tri delta is governed by an executive board

 dedicated to assisting members in every possible way

-Led by the Delta Delta Delta Foundation Board of Trustees, the Foundation is dedicated to serving the ever-changing needs of the Fraternity, and to fulfilling Tri Delta’s Purpose to “assist its members in every possible way.”
+The Tri Delta Foundation is led by a dedicated board of trustees whom serve the ever-changing needs of the Fraternity, and to fulfilling Tri Delta’s Purpose to “assist its members in every possible way.”

 national house corporation board